xiongquan1230/IETF118-Sidemeeting/Agenda.md

 5)CATS & DetNet TE requirements.
 Presenter: Adrian Farrel (Old Dog).
 10mins

 6)Solution consideration about differentiated DetNet-aware QoS and TE.
-Quan Xiong (ZTE), 15mins.
+Quan Xiong (ZTE).
+15mins.

-C, Open discussions 20mins
+C, Open discussions.
+20mins

 *DetNet TE with time-based resources, what could be extended?
 *Is the existing QoS enough for the diversified and differentiated deterministic service ?